CWRUbotix/rov-23/surface/task_selector/doc/TaskSelector.md

 * CANCEL: Cancel current task
 * EX_BASIC: Example- do nothing and return successful
 * EX_TIMED: Example- run a 10 second timer
-* EX_GOOD_MORNING: Exaple- return a greeting depending on the time of day and level of cheeriness
+* EX_GOOD_MORNING: Example- return a greeting depending on the time of day and level of cheeriness